Ocean wave

 As excessive heat warms the Ocean and our changing atmosphere alters seawater chemistry, impacts such as sea-level rise, marine heatwaves, and Ocean acidification are increasingly harming marine biodiversity and the wellbeing of people who live near the Ocean or depend on it for survival.

-At the June 2026 session of the Bonn Climate Change Conference, the Ocean and Climate Change Dialogue will convene for two days.
-In consultation with Parties and the build momentum from past sessions, co-facilitators Sivendra Michael (Fiji) and Ulrik Lenaerts (Belgium) announced the three topics of the dialogue will be:
+At the June 2026 session of the Bonn Climate Change Conference, the Ocean and Climate Change Dialogue convened for two afternoon sessions.
+In consultation with Parties, co-facilitators Sivendra Michael (Fiji) and Ulrik Lenaerts (Belgium) guided conversation around the three topics of the dialogue:

 Ocean-based priorities in the Nationally Determined Contributions (NDCs), including restoring and protecting marine ecosystems, sustainable food production, ocean-based renewables and transitioning away from fossil fuels, sustainable tourism, coastal resilience, tackling emissions from marine transport.